Back to Blog

 }

-Deny IAM Users from Assuming IAM Roles
+Prevent IAM Users from Assuming Roles Directly (SCP)

 This guardrail prevents IAM users from assuming roles in AWS, which is a common attack vector for privilege escalation.